China parliament ratifies BRICS Bank agreement

 China has pledged to contribute a total of $41 billion to the bank, giving it the largest voting right at 39.5 percent.

-The bank will have initial authorised capital of $100 billion, and its initial subscribed capital of $50 billion dollars will be equally shared among the founding members, Xinhua said.
+The bank will have initial authorized capital of $100 billion, and its initial subscribed capital of $50 billion dollars will be equally shared among the founding members, Xinhua said.

 Last month, state media said that China would inject $10 billion into the bank once the Chinese parliament had ratified the agreement.
 Russia and India ratified the agreement in April.